swiftlang/swift-evolution/visions/swift-testing.md

 We believe expectations should strive to be as simple as possible and involve few distinct APIs, but be powerful enough to include detailed results for every expression.
-Instead of offering a large number of specialized expectation APIs, the APIs should be general and rely on built-in language operators and APIs to cover all use cases.
+Instead of offering a large number of specialized expectations, there should only be a few basic expectations and they should rely on ordinary expressions, built-in language operators, and the standard library to cover all use cases.

 #### Evaluation rules